-- 4.1 The scrutiny report is attached at Appendix 1.
-The report has been discussed and agreed by the Member Project Team and will be shared with the witnesses. - 4.2 The review was set within the context of continuing budget cuts to the Council of at least £28m over the next 3 years; and continuing budget reductions to the Police which required them to prioritise and reduce services.
-It also came at a time where the Council was looking at the future vision of the Borough and redefining its contribution through the Our Town; Our Future programme - 4.3 It should be noted that approval of any recommendations with budget implications will require consideration as part of future years' budget processes prior to implementation. - 4.4 Scrutiny is recommended to endorse the following conclusions from the review, for approval by Cabinet: - 1.
+- 4.1 In accordance with Scrutiny Procedure Rule 10 (Part 4 (e) of the Constitution), the in depth scrutiny report is now attached at Appendix 1 for approval by Cabinet.
+It should be noted that approval of any recommendations with budget implications will require consideration as part of future years' budget processes prior to implementation. - 4.2 The review was set within the context of continuing budget cuts to the Council of at least £28m over the next 3 years; and continuing budget reductions to the Police which required them to prioritise and reduce services.
+It also came at a time where the Council was looking at the future vision of the Borough and redefining its contribution through the Our Town; Our Future programme. - 4.3 The recommendations from the review are as follows: - 1.
 That the Council actively promotes the recruitment and retention of Special Constables within Southend as a sustainable and active part of reinforcing an enhanced uniformed presence by: - 1.1.
 Enrolling in the 'Employer Supported Scheme' for Special Constables run by Essex Police and actively promoting it to council employees with an initial target commitment of up to five staff enlisted and trained; - 1.2.
 Investigating the appetite of Essex authorities to a County wide approach for a Council Tax incentive scheme that promotes and encourages the recruitment and retention of Special Constables.